coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 # Introduction

-This document captures a list of interactions between IETF efforts and policy efforts (e.g., regulation or legislation) around the world, past or present.
+This document captures a list of interactions between IETF standards-related efforts and external policy efforts (e.g., regulation or legislation) around the world, past or present.
 The objective of this document is merely to catalogue these interactions in a single location.

 Comments and additional suggestions of policy interactions not listed here should be submitted via the issue tracker at [https://github.com/coopdanger/draft-ietf-policy-interactions](https://github.com/coopdanger/draft-ietf-policy-interactions).